dansomrob/dansomrob.github.io/_posts/2022-01-26-happiness.md

 [This](https://psycnet.apa.org/record/2008-08052-003) paper by Demir & Weitekamp found that

-> Friendship variables accounted for 58% of the variance in happiness.
+> **Friendship variables accounted for 58% of the variance in happiness**.
 Results revealed that friendship quality predicted happiness above and beyond the influence of personality and number of friends.

 Friends are important.